ocroquette/gradle-extools/README.md

 It is possible to run commands using extools without modifying the build script.
 The task called "extoolsExec" can be used for that:

 ```
-gradlew extoolsExec "-PcommandLine=..." "-PusingExtools=..."
+gradlew extoolsExec --commandLine=... --usingExtools=...
 ```

 The command line parameters are separated by spaces.
-If you need spaces within the arguments, use a file based script.
+If you need spaces within the arguments, I can put the command line in a script and call the script.

 The list of extools is comma separated.